agoddard/dockulator/README.md

         1) Acting as a processing queue
         2) Acting as a datastore for completed calculations
         3) Acting as an error store for errored calculations
-3) An auth server that is responsible for
-        1) registering laptops
-        2) distributing keys
-        3) validating requests
-        4) getting items off the queue
-        5) adding calculations to the completed/error collection
-        6) collects stats on laptop pollers
-3) A single laptop poller
+3) One or more pollers
         1) running calculations
-        2) telling the auth server about a completed calculation
+        2) telling Montodb about a completed calculation

-# Dockulator

-A slightly over the top calculator that uses Docker to run your calculation on a random OS + language combination.

 ## Poller

-Poller is probably a misleading name at this point.
-It does indeed poll the Mongo collection "queue" to find unprocessed calculations, but it also is responsible for telling the calculations to calculate themselves as well as organizing responses into the correct collections.
-For instance, any calculation that has an Error will be sent to the "errors" collection.
+Poller monitors Mongodb for new calculations and tells docker to run these calculations in a container, choosing a specific image and language to run the calculation with.
+Poller is also responsible for processing the output from the docker container, organizing the responses in Mongodb, and error handling

 ### Flags